Information technology audit: Classification of IT audits

-IS auditing considers all the potential hazards and controls in information systems.
-It focuses on issues like operations, data, integrity, software applications, security, privacy, budgets and expenditures, cost control, and productivity.
-Guidelines are available to assist auditors in their jobs, such as those from Information Systems Audit and Control Association.

 History of IT auditing

 The concept of IT auditing was formed in the mid-1960s.
 Since that time, IT auditing has gone through numerous changes, largely due to advances in technology and the incorporation of technology into business.

 Currently, there are many IT-dependent companies that rely on information technology in order to operate their business e.g. telecommunication or banking company.
 For the other types of business, IT plays the big part of company including the applying of workflow instead of using the paper request form, using the application control instead of manual control which is more reliable or implementing the ERP application to facilitate the organization by using only one application.
 According to these, the importance of IT audit is constantly increased.
 One of the most important roles of the IT audit is to audit over the critical system in order to support the financial audit or to support the specific regulations announced e.g. SOX.